US

 - Business ownership or complex investments are involved

-- Family conflict, unclear heirs, or suspected undue influence
+- There is family conflict, unclear heirs, or suspected wrongdoing

-- You expect a will challenge or creditor dispute
+- You expect a dispute over a will or creditors

 You can often handle without an attorney if

-- Estate is under your state’s small-estate limit (see state page)
+- Estate is under your state’s small-estate limit (check state page)

 Your next steps timeline (universal, works in any state)